alexsantos-dev/alexsantos-dev/README.md

 # Alex Santos - FullStack Developer 🧑‍💻

-## Sobre mim
+## About Me
-Sou um Desenvolvedor Full Stack apaixonado por criar experiências online incríveis de ponta a ponta.
-Atualmente, estou aprimorando minhas habilidades com a stack MERN (MongoDB, Express.js, React e Node.js).
-Comprometido em entregar soluções de alta qualidade e sempre em busca de aprender e evoluir na área de desenvolvimento web.
+I am a Full Stack Developer passionate about creating incredible online experiences from end to end.
+Currently, I am honing my skills with the MERN stack (MongoDB, Express.js, React, and Node.js).
+Committed to delivering high-quality solutions, I am always seeking opportunities to learn and evolve in the field of web development.

-## Habilidades e Tecnologias
+## Technologies
 <table>
   <tbody>
     <tr>